 - Surrounding skin — The skin around a mole becomes red or develops colored blemishes or swelling.

-- Surface - Mole surface changes from smooth to one with scaliness, erosion, and oozing.
-When a mole becomes crusty, ulcerated, or bleeds it is a sign of advanced disease.
+- Surface — A mole's surface changes from smooth to scaly, eroding and oozing.
+A crusty, ulcerated or bleeding mole is a sign of advanced disease.

-The American Cancer Society recommends that if you are between ages 20 and 39, you should have a skin exam by your personal doctor or a dermatologist every three years, and once a year from age 40 on.
-If your doctor finds something of concern, he or she will order diagnostic tests to rule out, or identify skin cancer.
+If your doctor finds something of concern, he or she will order diagnostic tests to rule out or identify skin cancer.

 Images courtesy of the Melanoma Research Foundation.